drym-org/symex.el/SymexDSL.rst

       (detour (move down)
               (move forward))))

-"Try going forward, and if that fails try again by first going down, but only as long as we don't descend to the root of the tree."
+"Attempt to go forward by first going down, and keep going down to try again as long as we don't descend to the root of the tree."

 ::